muliang0711/DB_Design_Pratice/Bus_Station_managment_system/DOC.md

 ### Bus fleet management
 #### `Bus`
+Includes license plates of buses.

 #### `BusMaintenance`
+Records maintenance services provided by the Bus Station to buses (at a charge).
+Attributes include the type of maintenance service and charges incurred.

 ### Schedule and operations
 #### `BusSchedule`
 Records planned arrival and departure times for each [route](#route).
 (These times may not reflect the actual time of arrival and departure.)

 #### `DriverAssignment`
+Records assignments of buses (and the driver) to [bus schedules](#busschedule).

 #### `TripStopLog`
 A log of when a bus departs from a designated [route](#route)'s origin and arrives at the destination. (*Actual* arrival and departure time as opposed to the *planned* arrival and departure times recorded by [`BusSchedule`](#busschedule))